 Companies of all industries and sizes look into using procedures and systems that can help them identify risks to their operations.
 By finding these risks, a company has a better chance in figuring out how these problems will impact their operations, systems, and employee productivity.
 They can also figure out how often these risks could occur to their companies while developing disaster recovery procedures and protocols that employees can implement to bring their operations back to full capacity.

-Enterprise Risk Management, or ERM, is one valuable tool that companies are using in a range of industries that include finance, banking, medical, and energy.
-This tool is actually a framework that is developed by management, stakeholders and the board of directors that can be used throughout the company to identify strategic risks and develop business practices to avoid any surprises that can cause their operations to fail.
+Enterprise Risk Management, or ERM, is one valuable tool that companies are using in a range of industries including finance, banking, medical, and energy.
+This tool is actually a framework that is developed by management, stakeholders, and the board of directors that can be used throughout the company to identify strategic risks and develop business practices to avoid any surprises that can cause their operations to fail.

 Internal Auditing Role in Enterprise Risk Management

-How can a company determine the types of risks that may hamper their operations?
+How can a company determine the types of risks that may hamper its operations?
 Internal auditing comes into play at the start of every enterprise risk management endeavor.
-The major role of the internal auditor is to analyze existing reporting tools and risk management practices to determine if there are any gaps in risk management and mitigation processes that could impact the company’s critical control systems.
+The major role of the internal auditor is to analyze existing reporting tools and risk management practices to determine if any gaps in risk management and mitigation processes could impact the company’s critical control systems.
 Yet internal auditors have found their roles expanding when involved in enterprise risk management programs.